Fire Safety Regulations for Scenery and Set Decorations

 All scenery and set decorations as defined above must have approval prior to use.

 The standard test for scenery and set decorations shall determine whether or not the materials or substances are capable of carrying fire, flame, or glow when the source of heat and fire is from the burning of an ordinary wooden match.

 Permits are required for all pyrotechnic displays and are to be issued by the chief of the fire department providing coverage to the location of the display, or by his/her designee.
 Before a permit is issued, the pyrotechnic display shall be evaluated and inspected to ensure that it complies with the appropriate National Fire Protection Association (NFPA) guidelines.

-No person may act as a lead pyrotechnic operator unless licensed by the Office of the State Fire Marshall.
+No person may act as a lead pyrotechnic operator unless licensed by the Office of the State Fire Marshal.

-All lead pyrotechnic operators must pay the fee, have the required training and pass an exam administered by the Office of the State Fire Marshall.
+All lead pyrotechnic operators must pay the fee, have the required training and pass an exam administered by the Office of the State Fire Marshal.

-Approval requests, enforcement, inspections, and questions should be directed to Campus Code Compliance and Fire Safety (CCC&FS), Facilities & Services Planning Division, (217) 265-5013.
+Approval requests, enforcement, inspections, and questions should be directed to Campus Code Compliance and Fire Safety (CCC&FS), Facilities & Services Engineering and Construction Services Division, (217) 265-5268.